-Teeth grinding is a health concern as it unnecessarily wears away your dental substance, very quickly.
-It can also trigger the onset of other conditions such as headaches and tinnitus.
-It can happen during the day or night and affects people at any age – from infants and children to teenagers and adults.
+Bruxism can become a health concern as it wears away dental substances very quickly.
+It can also trigger the onset of other conditions such as chronic pain, toothache, headaches and tinnitus.
+It can affect people at any age.

 Symptoms of teeth grinding

 People who grind their teeth are usually not aware of the condition, either because they have no symptoms or do not associate the symptoms with the grinding condition.
 However, the signs and symptoms are numerous and can be spotted:

 - Grinding noise during sleep – usually perceived by a partner or parent.

 - Tooth wear with a specific pattern, easily spotted by a dentist.

 - Cheek/tongue biting may be associated with bruxism

 - Restricted mouth opening – particularly noticeable when at the dentist!